sealuwee/twitterframe/README.md

 ✅ Added a command that removes your Twitter API credentials file from your home directory.

-🔜 Open up the project on pypi.org so it can be 'pip-install-able'
+🔜 Open up project on pypi.org so it can be 'pip-install-able'

 🔜 Make some basic documentation on installation/usage.